allthroughthenight/allthroughthenight.github.io/_posts/2022-01-02-what-i-read-this-year.md

 ---
 layout: post
-title: "What I Read This Year"
+title: "What I Read This Year - 2021"
 ---

 This year my new job exposed me to a lot of new concepts, so I decided on spending my reading time on fiction instead.
 The titles aren't revolutionary, but they're all new reads for me so I had fun.